 Which Pets Aren't Allowed in Military Housing?

-If you move into military family housing upon your next PCS, bring your horse (many installations have stables), but leave your skunk, your raccoon, your cobra, and your hedgehog with a friend or family member.
+If you move into military family housing on your next PCS, bring your horse (many installations have stables), but leave your skunk, your raccoon, your cobra, and your hedgehog with a friend or family member.
 You also may not domesticate any of the base squirrels; leave them to terrorize the neighborhood and pelt you with acorns on your morning run.

 It seems ridiculous to specify that your skunk may not live in base housing with you.
 Seriously.
 Who brings their skunk?